 I hope you will show your support for a good man who has been treated very, very badly.

-GoFundMe accounts have also been started for his accuser, Christine Blasey Ford.
+GoFundMe accounts were also started for Kavanaugh's accuser, Christine Blasey Ford.
 The most successful of those had accumulated more than $540,000 in donations as of 5 October.
 A note from Ford posted on the GoFundMe page expressed her appreciation to all those contributing:

 I feel like all of you who have made a contribution are on this journey with me, which is very heartening.
 And some journey it has been and continues to be.
 We have already had to move four times, our movements are limited even with security, and the threats are ongoing.
 Thanks to you, I am able to feel safe, my family can be together, and my children can continue to go to school.